 I love to serve this Paula Deen's Squash Casserole with Sour Cream Rolls and Crockpot Apples and Porkchops.
 This is a family favorite recipe.
 Even my husband who doesn't love sour cream really loves this recipe.
 It is a family favorite for us.

-For this recipe you make a "batch" of House Seasoning OR you can simply use use ½ tsp salt, ¼ tsp pepper and ¼ tsp garlic powder or to your tasting.
+For this recipe you make a "batch" of House Seasoning OR you can simply use use ½ teaspoon salt, ¼ teaspoon pepper and ¼ teaspoon garlic powder or to your tasting.
 I love the house seasoning in other recipes and make this weekly during the summer so it is no concern to make and store in an airtight container.

 - 6 cups large diced yellow squash